mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/README.md

 4. **Initialize Packer**

-   Initialize Packer to install the required Ansible and Docker plugins.
-Run the following command:
+   Initialize Packer to install the required Ansible and Docker plugins:

    ```
    packer init .